asaotomo/HIKA/README.md

 # HIKA
-A WeChat official account crawler based on Python
+A Wechat Official Accounts web crawler based on Python